John-Abbott-College/6A6-Notes/assignments/Assignment3.md

 The starter code includes a few changes compared to the code from Assignment 2.
 Please take note of the following:

+**`EmailService`** **-UPDATE Apr 24**

+- The email service `MarkAsFavoriteAsync()` and  `MarkAsReadAsync()` have been modified to include the current value of the flag, in order to toggle between Read/unread and Favourite/Not-favourite.
+- When calling those methods, be careful to use the **real current values** of those flags when trying to toggle the read/unread or favourite/not-favourite states.

 **Dependency Injection**

 - All class instances are now created in `MainProgram.cs`, ensuring that only a single instance of each component exists — including the mail clients, mail service, mail configuration, and main page.